sleede/fab-manager/doc/environment.md

 Used by the authentication system to generate random tokens, eg. for resetting passwords.
 Used by Rails to verify the integrity of signed cookies.
-You can generate such a random key by running `rake secret`.
+You can generate such a random key by running `rails secret`.
 <a name="STRIPE_API_KEY"></a><a name="STRIPE_PUBLISHABLE_KEY"></a>

     STRIPE_API_KEY & STRIPE_PUBLISHABLE_KEY